al-caveman/cavemancms/content_raw/food/article.md

 thing that offers you the nutritions that you require.
 Else, you are wasting your money.

+As a result, pizza, for example, is clearly not perfect, but rather a waste, because think:  do you really think the process of making a pizza slice is the cheapest way to get 285 calories, 12g protein, 10g fat, and 36g carbs?
+Think of the operation cost, which requires running an oven and baking.
+Imagine the energy bill, and time needed.
+Clearly pizza is a wasteful way of creation nutrition.

 ## i'm smart

 Say that $\mathcal{F} = \{f_1, f_2, \ldots, f_n\}$ is the set of all foods.